-TauRx Pharmaceuticals Ltd. is the holding company and primary investment vehicle.
-TauRx Therapeutics Ltd. is responsible for the commercialization of LMTXTM as a therapeutic product.
-WisTa Laboratories Ltd. is the discovery and early-stage development engine for the group, using its platform technology to create intellectual property.
+TauRx Pharmaceuticals Ltd. is the group holding company and financing vehicle.
+TauRx Therapeutics Ltd. is responsible for the commercialisation of LMTX® as a therapeutic product.
+WisTa Laboratories Ltd. is the discovery and early-stage development engine for the group.
 It is currently planned that PoreDeen Pte.
-Ltd. will undertake the development of novel products for the treatment of Parkinson’s Disease.
+Ltd. will undertake the development of novel products for the treatment of Parkinson’s disease.
+Genting TauRx Diagnostic Centre Sdn.
+Bhd. is developing innovative tools and systems for the early detection, diagnosis and treatment of AD, FTD and other related disorders and plans to establish integrated detection, diagnosis and treatment centres for such disorders in SE Asia.